 Types of operations

-In modern medicine, the following main methods are distinguished:
+IN modern medicine The following main methods are distinguished:

 • Endoscopic removal;